 Limitation On Scope Of Principles: Adherence to these Privacy Principles may be limited to the extent required to meet a legal, governmental, national security or public interest obligation.

 Complaints and Dispute Resolution: In compliance with the Privacy Shield Principles, Cority Software Inc. commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Cority Software Inc.’s Chief Privacy Officer at:
+It is possible for individuals to invoke binding arbitration, however we would encourage EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy to first contact Cority Software Inc.’s Chief Privacy Officer at:

 1 800 276 9120 x 226